There are many great days out to be had at Appletree Cottage.

 Also a huge number of pheasants perched on the side of the road watching us!
 Someone must be breeding them locally.

-If you turn right at the Dunoon ferry you can take one of a couple of routes - all very pretty - through little villages - back to Tarbert on Loch Lomond and then back to Appletree Cottage.
+If you turn right at the Dunoon ferry you can take one of a couple of routes.
+They are all very pretty, through little villages and back to Tarbert on Loch Lomond and then back to Appletree Cottage.

-Not a coastal village I know, but if it is raining there are a some good options - the Kelvingrove Museum and the Transport museum in Glasgow (40 mins drive) are a good option and are free.
+Not a coastal village I know, but if it is raining there are a some good options.
+The Kelvingrove Museum and the Transport museum in Glasgow (40 mins drive) are a good choices and are free.
 Stirling Castle and Wallace Monument (also by Stirling) are good wet weather cover.
 There's lots more.
-When you come we can lend you some large scale maps of the area so you can find your way about and view points of interest etc.
+When you come we can lend you some large scale maps of the area so you can find your way about and view points of interest, etc.

 About Appletree Cottage and its immediate surroundings